reinout/createcoverage/README.txt

 The current package is installed as a "development package", so changes in .py files are automatically available (just like with ``python setup.py develop``).

-If you want to use trunk checkouts of other packages (instead of released versions), add them as an "svn external" in the ``local_checkouts/`` directory and add them to the ``develop =`` list in buildout.cfg.

 Tests can always be run with ``bin/test`` or ``bin\test.exe``.